exec-helper/source/src/config/docs/exec-helper-config-environment.md

 See [exec-helper-config](@ref exec-helper-config)(5) for information about the exec-helper configuration.

 # COPYRIGHT
-Exec-helper is Copyright &copy; 2016-2017 under the GNU General Public License v3.0.
+Exec-helper is Copyright &copy; 2016-2020 under the Berkeley Software Distribution 3-clause (BSD 3-clause).

 # AUTHOR
 Written by B. Verhagen